 Shrink the Guest List

-One more thing about the guest list–diy invitation kits include all the charm of a heartfelt craft with the ease of a simple cut and paste.
+One more thing about the guest list– DIY invitation kits include all the charm of a heartfelt craft with the ease of a simple cut and paste.
 Some kits, like the diy wedding invitations from Pure Invitation, come at an impossibly low price as well.
-Head over today to check out the charming and elegant invitation kits that will give your guests a taste of what’s to come.

 Happy wedding planning, or more appropriately, happy happily ever after-building!Love Lilla xx